MerosCrypto/Meros/docs/Protocol/Syncing.md

 ### Violations in Meros

 - Meros doesn't support the `MemoryVerificationRequest` message type.
 - Meros doesn't support the `MeritRemoval` message type.
 - A `BlockRequest` is followed by four bytes representing the nonce of the block, as Meros currently doesn't support chain reorgs in any form.
+To get the tail block, Meros sends four zero bytes.